My academic background is in Japanese language and culture. I love gaming, and I particularly love "The Legend of Zelda" series.

-Nintendo ran a contest before the release of A Link to the Past in which the winner would get a "special top secret room" named after them.
-In actuality this is a "failsafe" room, meant to be a landing point should the game glitch while Link falls into a hole.
+Nintendo ran a contest before the release of A Link to the Past, in which the winner would get a "special top-secret room" named after them.
+In actuality, this is a "failsafe" room, meant to be a landing point should the game glitch while Link falls into a hole.
 But it's still a cool little easter egg.
-Later releases took out Chris Houlihan's name and replaced it with "Top Secret Room".
+Later releases took out Chris Houlihan's name and replaced it with "Top Secret Room."
 Aw.
 Poor Chris.
-Also poor Chris simply because Link's doing what he does best and raiding all those rupees.
+Also, poor Chris simply because Link's doing what he does best, and that's raiding all those rupees.

 9. Marin's an Expert

 For a portion of the Link's Awakening game, Link escorts Marin to various places and plot points.
-Although most players probably just zoom right to where they're supposed to go with Marin, there's actually a lot of fun little cues you can have with her, including falling down holes (she lands on Link), digging, messing with chickens...but my favorite one is taking her to the Crane Game, where Marin proceeds to pick up the game operator with his very own crane!
-She then gets both her and Link kicked out because "pros aren't allowed".
+Although most players probably just zoom right to where they're supposed to go with Marin, there's actually a lot of fun little scenes you can have with her, including falling down holes (she lands on Link), digging, messing with chickens . . . but my favorite one is taking her to the Crane Game, where Marin proceeds to pick up the game operator with his very own crane!
+She then gets both her and Link kicked out because "pros aren't allowed."
 Thanks, Marin.

 10. "It's a Secret to Everybody!"
 The Redux

-Since it's first utterance by a moblin in the original The Legend of Zelda, "IT'S A SECRET TO EVERYBODY" has made a re-appearance in just about every Zelda game to follow it.
-Some notable ones include a "mysterious man" in A Link to the Past picking locks for you, Princess Zelda divulging secrets about the Sacred Realm in Ocarina of Time, a Goron in Twilight's Princess's Castle Town sharing his ~special place~, and a Kikwi (and others!) making reference in Skyward Sword.
+Since the first utterance by a Moblin in the original The Legend of Zelda, "IT'S A SECRET TO EVERYBODY" has made a re-appearance in just about every Zelda game to follow.
+Some notable ones include a "mysterious man" in A Link to the Past picking locks for you, Princess Zelda divulging secrets about the Sacred Realm in Ocarina of Time, a Goron in Twilight's Princess's Castle Town sharing his "special place," and a Kikwi (and others!) making reference in Skyward Sword.

-Hopefully you enjoyed this short compilation of Zelda easter eggs, and even if you already knew them all, hopefully they were still a trip and a half to remember.
-Join me next time for Part 2 sometime in the future, in which we'll explore Zelda losing her hearts...and other silly secrets.
+Did you enjoy this short compilation of Zelda easter eggs?
+Even if you already knew them all, hopefully, they were still a trip and a half to remember.
+Join me next time to learn about how Zelda can lose all of her hearts . . . and other silly secrets.